SinHouse/python-forexconnect/README.rst

 Usage
 -----

-This tutorial is simple trading using python3-forexconnect.
+This example is a simple connection using python3-forexconnect.
 First, give FXCM account username, password, type ("Real" or "Demo"), and url to login.
 Next, download and print historical data
 Finally, logout.